Skip to content

 Is It Hard to Get Into College of Southern Idaho?
 Acceptance Rate & Requirements

 Based in Twin Falls, Idaho, College of Southern Idaho enrolls students across a range of programs.
-The school reports a graduation rate of roughly 34%.
+The graduation rate is roughly 34%.

 Can I Afford It?